jibarra/icepicky.com/README.md

 Currently, I use a fork of [hugo-theme-console.](https://github.com/jibarra/hugo-theme-console) I've made changes to the theme to fix bugs and support my personal needs.

+Other themes that I've found nice:

+- [Minima theme from Jekyll]([url](https://github.com/jekyll/minima)) - may be nice to port to Hugo.

 # TODO

 - Nothing!